Binge eating is hard. And for me, winter time has always been hardest. Despite my best efforts, I always failed to stop binge eating.

 I hadn’t accepted myself yet.
 But by training with them, I started focusing on the weight on the bar going up, rather than my body weight going down.

-This helped me see that even if I couldn’t avoid a binge today, I knew I had the opportunity to try again tomorrow.
+This helped me see that even if I didn’t stop binge eating today, I knew I had the opportunity to try again tomorrow.

 So many people who binge eat are overachievers and perfectionists.
 Their identity is about performance.
 But when you’re in this deep, it’s a sign that you need to diversify your identity away from perfection, dieting, exercising to extremes, and working too much.